 For graduate school, I worked on two projects.
 The first was a wind tunnel study of tail icing effects on a de Havilland DHC-6 Twin Otter; this even involved a short stint at Cleveland’s NASA Glenn where the flight testing took place.
-If you want to read the final report, you can get it here (yes, my one and only NASA publication and my name is spelled wrong on the coversheet).

 The second and most important project in graduate school was the focus of my Master’s thesis: elliptical airfoils.
 The unique advantage of elliptical airfoils is that their performance is independent of whether the air is coming or going.
 I ran transonic wind tunnel tests and CFD analyses for our candidate airfoils.
 The whole research project was in support of the Boeing X-50 Dragonfly program, an experimental canard-rotor-wing (CRW) aircraft.
 Two prototypes were built and flown.
-They both crashed and the program was cancelled in 2006.

 In 2012, a rare opportunity came up to join the Pointwise team.
 My work here has allowed me to expound upon the CFD roots that I established in graduate school.
 Grid generation is really the foundation for any good CFD solution, so it has to be done right.
 The subject of grid generation is pretty big, so I’m learning something new every day.
 One of the cool benefits of being at Pointwise is that I get to meet a lot of great people who are working on fascinating projects.